Optically Enhanced Electric Field Sensing Using Nitrogen-Vacancy Ensembles: Excited State Electric-field Susceptibilities

-\emph{Extracting excited-state susceptibilities.---}Interestingly, the observed positive-contrast ODMR peaks, despite being a feature of \emph{ground-state} spectroscopy, contain information about the \emph{excited-state} electric-field susceptibilities: $\chi^\mathrm{e}_\parallel$ and $\chi^\mathrm{e}_\perp$.
+Interestingly, the correlation between the positive-contrast peaks and the optical resonance condition inspires a means of determining the \emph{excited-state} electric-field susceptibilities from \emph{ground-state} ODMR spectroscopy.
 In particular, as shown in Fig.~\ref{fig:2}(a), we perform ODMR measurements of the inverted-contrast feature as a function of the optical detuning.
-By tracking how the splitting, $\Pi_\perp$, of the positive-contrast feature changes as a function of $\Delta \nu$, we fully determine the excited-state susceptibilities [Fig.~\ref{fig:2}(b)].
-At its core, this ability to independently extract $\chi^\mathrm{e}_\parallel$ and $\chi^\mathrm{e}_\perp$ stems from the fact that Fig.~\ref{fig:2}(b) exhibits two distinct regimes: at small detunings, $\Pi_\perp$ exhibits a suppressed dependence on $\Delta \nu$, while at large detunings, $\Pi_\perp$ exhibits a linear dependence.
+By tracking how the splitting, $\Pi_\perp$, of the positive-contrast feature changes as a function of $\Delta \nu$, we fully determine the excited-state susceptibilities, $\chi^\mathrm{e}_\parallel$ and $\chi^\mathrm{e}_\perp$ [Fig.~\ref{fig:2}(b)].
+At its core, this ability to independently extract the susceptibilities stems from the fact that Fig.~\ref{fig:2}(b) exhibits two distinct regimes: at small detunings, $\Pi_\perp$ exhibits a suppressed dependence on $\Delta \nu$, while at large detunings, $\Pi_\perp$ exhibits a linear dependence.

 Let us now explain the origin of these two regimes.
 The splitting, $\Pi_\perp$, of the positive-contrast ODMR feature is controlled by: (i) the optical resonance condition and (ii) the distribution of electric fields.
-As shown in Fig.~\ref{fig:1}(b), the resonance condition is given by: $\chi^\mathrm{e}_\parallel E_z + \chi^\mathrm{e}_\perp \sqrt{E_x^2 + E_y^2} = \Delta \nu$ \cite{2_footnote_cone}.
-A slight rearrangement
+We focus on resonance with the lower branch, which is dominant resonant pumping mechanism for optical detunings below the ZPL (see Appendix~\ref{app:above-zpl}).
+This resonance condition (equation~\eqref{eq:res-cond}) can be rearranged to obtain